 The course covers the trends, industry practices and techniques for the most popular platforms, and by the end of the course, you will have created an engaging user interface prototype for a mobile application or the web.
 This mobile UI prototype will incorporate the new conceptual and technical skills learned, and can also function as a portfolio piece for future endeavors.

-- iOS 10 and Material Design Human Interface Guidelines
+- iOS 11 and Android Material Design Human Interface Guidelines

 - Lean Mobile UX

 - Meaningful mobile experiences

 - Designing for the developing world